 The main celebration in Accra will feature two plenaries, 15 breakout sessions, a youth newsroom, photo exhibitions and a film screening.
 On 2 May, UNESCO and the University of Ghana will organize an academic conference on the safety of journalists.
 For the first time, the academic conference will be followed by a Policy Lab (3 May), organized with additional support from the Global Development Network, that will foster interactions between researchers and policy actors seeking to build national mechanisms for the safety of journalists.
-Please see here the call for papers for both the Academic Conference and the Policy Lab.
-The deadline for submissions is 15 February.

 Alongside the main celebration of World Press Freedom Day in Accra, national events will be organized in some 100 countries across all regions.